 Plugins are also an option.
 The WordPress plugins WP, SOGO, and Enable will provide approximately 10 percent of compliance.
 There is also the option to include a tutorial on your website for accessing outside resources.

-An AI ADA plugin is the best solution for this problem.
-An AI-based plugin will read the code and CSS on your site and update it in order to provide accessibility.
-This plugin includes the following features:
+Our ADA software is the best solution to this problem.
+This AI-based program will read the code and CSS on your site and update it in order to provide accessibility.
+Neilson’s ADA service includes the following features:

 - It is 95% ADA AA Compliant

 - Adjustable font

 - Readable titles

 In the digital age, failing to update your site to be accessible and navigable for everyone is no longer an option.
 Allow us to help your site reach everyone.
 Sign up today.